flenniken/collections/docs/request-logging.md

 leading slash, it will go to the wrong location (to a S3 folder called "/").
 Here are the steps:

-* open the CloudWatch Console the for the region closest to the edge.
+* open the CloudWatch (not Cloudfront) Console the for the region closest to the edge.
+* select the region closes to the request.  select us-west-2 for edge location SEA900-P1.
 * click Logs → "Logs groups" in the left panel
 * select the log group, e.g. /aws/lambda/us-east-1.validateImageRequest
-* select all the logs by clicking "Log stream" checkbox
 * click Actions → "Export Data to Amazon S3"
-* configure the time range
+* configure the time range if necessary
-* select the bucket name `sflennikco` and enter `logs/lambda` for "S3 bucket prefix"
+* select the bucket name `sflennikco` and enter `logs/lambda` for "S3 bucket prefix" -- notice no leading slash
 * click Export

 # Sync Logs